5 Queries

 ). - Enter the expression for the calculation.

 You can use field names in the expression.
-Field names must be surrounded by square brackets.
-If the field name contains no spaces, then Access puts the square brackets in for you after entering the name.
-If a field name contains spaces, you have to type in the square brackets yourself.
+Field names must be enclosed in square brackets ([]).
+If a field name contains no spaces, Access will add the square brackets for you after you enter the name.
+If a field name contains spaces, you must type the square brackets yourself.

 Here are some examples.
-Study them well.
+Study them carefully.
 Create and experiment with them.

-In this example the field ChocolateType is used for grouping, creating a group for each chocolate type.
-The field PralineCosts is used for the calculation of the average praline costs for each group.
-The result is a record for each chocolate type containing the average price.
+In this example, the ChocolateType field is used for grouping, creating a group for each chocolate type.
+The PralineCosts field is used to calculate the average praline costs for each group.
+The result is one record for each chocolate type, showing the average price.

-Because the column for the averages didn’t get a new name, Access generates as name AvgOfPralineCosts.
+Because the column for the averages was not given a new custom name, Access generated the name AvgOfPralineCosts.

-In this example, field BoxPrice is used 4 times with different calculations.
+In this example, the BoxPrice field is used four times with different calculations.
 Each column was given a new name.
-The result of the query is a single record containing the 4 results of the calculations.
+The result of the query is a single record containing the four calculation results.

-Calculate the average price of boxes of more than 200 grams.
-The field Weight is used for filtering on boxes of more than 200 grams.
+Calculate the average price of boxes weighing more than 200 grams.
+The Weight field is used for filtering to include only boxes over 200 grams.

-Purpose: Using a select query with grouping and a calculation with function COUNT
+Purpose: Using a select query with grouping and a calculation with the COUNT

-Make a list of the number of customers per province.
+GOAL: Create a list showing the number of customers per province.

-All necessary data is in table Customers.
-Of course, you need the field Province.
-A customer is uniquely identified by the CustomerCode, so that you need to count the number of CustomerCodes in each province.
-For this, there must be grouped by Province.
+ANALYSIS: All necessary data is in the Customers table.
+You will need the Province field.
+A customer is uniquely identified by their CustomerCode, so you need to count the number of CustomerCodes in each province.
+This requires grouping by Province.

 Task 5.4 File: candy365.accdb